September 20, 2022

 - This study looks at one of the factors contributing to rising shelter costs: tariffs on products essential to homebuilding, enacted to restrict imports from China.

-- It finds that trade-weighted average tariff rates for homebuilding products from China were more than nine times higher in 2021 than in 2017 before these tariffs were enacted, and the rate for homebuilding products from all countries increased tenfold over the same period.
+- It finds that trade-weighted average tariff rates for homebuilding products from China were more than nine times higher in 2021 than in 2017 before these tariffs were enacted, and the rate for homebuilding products from all countries increased more than four times over the same period.

 Residential housing, like most other goods, has seen record inflation.
 While the August Consumer Price Index (CPI) release showed overall CPI up, 8.3 percent over 2021, the shelter component was up 6.2 percent from the year before.
 Many factors have contributed to the rise in shelter costs, and tariffs have played a significant role in the higher prices of homebuilding materials.